Humana

 Innovation

-Caption: card-sorting game used to gather member’s motivations & lifestyle data
+Caption: card-sorting game used to gather member’s motivations & lifestyle data.
+Our approach has been informed by various practitioners in the purpose/meaning space, including Richard Leider's work on calling.

 Personalization Engine